 Advertising & Editorial Disclosure

-State Farm and GEICO dominate the affordable insurance market for 18-year-olds offering premiums significantly under the typical rates for this age bracket.
+State Farm and GEICO offer the most affordable insurance for 18-year-olds, with premiums under the typical rates for this age bracket.
+For families with several teenagers, MoneyGeek examined cheapest car insurance for all teen ages to identify the most cost-effective options.

-Nationally, minimum coverage starts at $67 monthly and full coverage at $122 monthly, but state rates vary dramatically — some as low as $50 per month.
+Nationally, minimum coverage starts at $67 monthly and full coverage at $122 monthly.
+But state rates vary, some as low as $50 per month.

 Joining your parents' existing policy delivers massive savings versus standalone coverage, with the most economical options available through family plans.